-Swimming in a cenote is one of the best things to do in Tulum so you can’t miss out on either one of these, especially if you enjoy snorkeling or diving.
+Swimming in a cenote is one of the best things to do in Tulum, so you can’t miss out on either one of these, especially if you enjoy snorkeling or diving.

-Visiting Cenote Cristal & Cenote Escondido
+Guide to Cenote Cristal y Cenote Escondido in Tulum

-How to Get to Cenotes Cristal y Escondido
+How to Get to There From Tulum

 It takes roughly 10 minutes to get there by car or 20 minutes by bike.